 What does Fel d1 mean?

-Fel d1 is a small, stable glycoprotein discovered in house cats: Feline domesticus allergen number 1.
+Fel d1 is a small, stable glycoprotein discovered in house cats.
+It’s an abbreviation for Feline domesticus allergen number 1.

 Where is Fel d1 found?

 Fel d1 is produced by lachrymal, salivary, sebaceous, and perianal glands.
 During grooming, some Fel d1 from saliva becomes airborne.
 Allergen from the glands in the skin stays in the fur, and is transferred to clothing, carpet, and upholstery.
 Litter boxes contain the highest amount of Fel d1, as the highest concentrations are found in the anal glands.